Layer 1: Permission grants

 ask_for_mutationsand the action IS a mutation, the server returns a plan withrequires_confirmation: true. - Claude shows you the preview: “200 cards affected, projected change +$80, low risk, requires confirmation.
 Click here to confirm.”

-- The server issues a 60-second confirmation token.
-Claude commits with the token.
+/agent/plans/<plan_id>in your already signed-in browser session, showing the same diff (cards affected, before/after listed total, risk pill).
+You tap Approve. - The server issues a 60-second confirmation token.
+Claude commits with the token within that window.
 The change applies.

 - Your audit log gets a new row: “edited rule X, multiplier 1.05 → 1.15, committed by Claude assistant at 2026-05-11 03:42 UTC.”

-pricing.edit_rule to auto_low_risk and this call scored low, steps 5–7 are skipped — Claude commits in one round trip and tells you what just happened.
+pricing.edit_rule were seeded to auto_low_risk and this call scored low, steps 5–7 are skipped — Claude commits in one round trip and tells you what just happened.

 If the same edit had been “set the multiplier to 5.0x,” the scorer would have flagged it critical, the floors might have tripped (a massive markup on an active rule can push some cards above sale-likely thresholds), and even with auto_unless_critical the call would have required confirmation.